QMCPACK/qmcpack/docs/methods.rst

    CPU-only compilation, this option is not effective.

 -  ``profiling``: Performance profiling tools by default profile complete application executions.
-   This is largely unnecessary if the focus is a QMC section instead of any initialization.
+   This is largely unnecessary if the focus is a QMC section instead of any initialization and additional QMC sections for equilibrating walkers.
    Setting this flag to ``yes`` for the QMC sections of interest and starting the tool with data collection paused from the beginning help reducing the profiling workflow and amount of collected data.
+Additional restriction may be imposed by profiling tools.
+   For example, NVIDIA profilers can only be turned on and off once and thus only the first QMC section with ``profiling="yes"`` will be profiled.
+   VTune instead allows pause and resume for unlimited times and thus multiple selected QMC sections can be profiled in a single run.

 -  ``checkpoint``: This enables and disables checkpointing and specifying the frequency of output.
 Possible values are: